-Utilizing your joints unstiffens the surrounding synovial fluid, which allows the fluid to better lubricate the movement process.
+Utilizing your joints unstiffens the surrounding synovial fluid, which allows the liquid to lubricate the movement process better.

 Of course, the key is to use your joints safely.
-This means your yoga poses should be executed in such a way that they feel challenging but not painful.
+This means your yoga poses should be executed, so they feel challenging but not painful.